heavyk/the-manual/WANTODO.md

 - pure-evil always gets defeated by "good"

 #### improvements
-- explain that this is the-manual (to the way I conceptualise reality)
 - track usage of "you" (fine inside quotes, but otherwise I want to speak only in 1st person)
 - add glossary/keywords which map all the synonyms to their articles (RegEx matching)
   - symbol: symbolic, symbolises, etc.